BEST UNUSUAL AND UNIQUE PLACES TO VISIT IN SICILY: 10 Hidden Gems!

 Capuchin Monastery Catacombs

 If you are looking for something a little bit different then a visit to the Capuchin Catacombs in Palermo is a must.
-8 000 corpses have been dressed up, pinned to the wall, or lied across the catacombs, no wonder why this is one of the most unusual places to visit in Sicily.
+8 000 corpses have been dressed up, pinned to the wall, or lied across the catacombs, no wonder why this is one of the most unique places to visit in Sicily.

 Long ago the corpses were simply left to dry out, later rinsed with vinegar, dressed, and prepared to be displayed in their special room for eternity.
 It was believed that the natural dry atmosphere allowed for natural mummification.
 This is not one for the faint-hearted.